DMacMakes/dmacdocs/content/en/torrens/cao201/week1/index.md

 <a class="btn btn-lg btn-primary mr-3 mb-4" href="https://laureate-au.blackboard.com/webapps/blackboard/content/listContentEditable.jsp?content_id=_7966066_1&course_id=_76813_1" target="_blank">Cao201 on Blackboard<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

 ## Activities
-We'll do two activities in class:
+We'll do one activity in class this week, and the other in homework.

 ### Activity one: introductions

 - write a paragraph
 - introduce yourself on video

-### Activity two:

 ## Me, what I've done